rarityfund/raritybot/README.md

 - "run" to run actions (by default, adenture, level up, etc).
 The actions are configurable with `--actions`
 - "list" to simply list the summoners
 - "check_gas" to print the price in FTM of common actions
 - "summon" to create new summoners.
-Requires the additional argument `--class`.
+Requires the additional argument `--class` and takes optional arguments `-n` (to create more than one) and `--attributes` to set their attributes.

 Examples: